MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

 When training the model the hyperparameters are loaded from the configuration file src/models/config/default_params.yaml.
+This files contains the learning rate, number of epochs and the batch size of the model and is loaded into the training script with the following code:

+ wandb.init(
+        project="mlops_exam_project",
+        entity="chrillebon",
+        config="src/models/config/default_params.yaml",
+    )

+    lr = wandb.config.lr
+    epochs = wandb.config.epochs
+    batch_size = wandb.config.batch_size

+In this project we do not experiment a lot with different model configuration files.
+Hence for simplicity we have included the configuration file directly in the training script rather than giving it as an input.

 When using the src/models/predict_model.py we use a simple argparser to give the input string to be translated along with the checkpoint file containing the trained model weights.

 ### Question 13